Azure/acr-builder/README.md

 ## Building an image

-`rally build --help` will give you a list of all parameters.
+See `rally build --help` for a list of all parameters.

 Pushing to a registry: